Frequently Asked Questions About Cleft Lip And Cleft Palate

 The earlier your child begins speech therapy, the greater their chances at success.

-Here at District Speech we can address your child’s unique needs.
+Here at our Washington DC speech therapy clinic, we can address your child’s unique needs.

-Book your appointment with District Speech today to get started.
+Book your appointment with District Speech and Language Therapy today, to get started.

 District Speech and Language Therapy